mainmatter/playbook/process/README.md

 dependencies of the issue not being ready), the issue is moved to a later sprint as well.

+**The sprint, once planned, is not a binding agreement for either side.** It is still possible for the product owner to react to changes to features or priorities and the engineering team cannot guarantee all planned issues to be completed by sprint end as new challenges might only be uncovered once work on an issue starts.
+The sprint plan is merely a snapshot of feature requests and priorities at the time it is made as well as a best-effort estimate by the engineering team of which issues it thinks it can complete within the sprint.
+Ideally though, a sprint remains unchanged once it has been planned to enable smooth execution which also leads to increasingly predictable estimates as a project progresses.

 ### Sprint Execution

 After the sprint has been planned, execution starts and the planned issues are